Upcoming Election Dates & Registration Deadlines

 The following types of photo ID are acceptable and may be unexpired or expired after the date of the most recent general election:

-- A Wisconsin DOT issued ID card
+- A Wisconsin DOT issued ID card, with or without a star in the right-hand corner

 - Military ID card issued by a US uniformed service